Welcome to today's edition of the Rush 24-7 podcast.

 The people fooled by this sophistry will be duped again when we get closer to November.

-You look at Obama is a radical leftist.
+Look at Obama is a radical leftist.

 He still wants cap and trade.

-They're going to accelerate the new cafe standards from 2020 To 2016, which means that corporate fleets must average 35 miles a gallon.
+the new cafe standards from 2020 to 2016, which means that corporate fleets must average 35 miles a gallon.

-All of this talk about reducing dependence on foreign oil, if he really wanted to do it, there's all kinds of oil in places we know it to exist, including uh North Dakota, is that where the big shell shale oil deposit is?
+All of this talk about reducing dependence on foreign oil, if he really wanted to do it, there's all kinds of oil in places we know it to exist, including North Dakota.

-But this is all just this is just temporary.
+But this is all just, this is just temporary.

-It's it's like the nuclear plants.
+It's like the nuclear plants.

-All of this is designed to counter uh the allegations by people like me and other critics that Obama is a radical leftist, period.
+All of this is designed to counter the allegations by people like me and other critics that Obama is a radical leftist, period.

-Uh he has been in office over a year.
+He has been in office over a year.

-He has not done a thing, not one thing to make this country more prosperous.
+He has not done a thing, not one thing, to make this country more prosperous.

 Why would anybody think that he's interested in doing that now?